 For example, if you specified a BGP Local IP/Prefix Length of 169.254.32.1/30, use 169.254.32.2 for BGP Remote IP.
 When configuring the on-premises end of this VPN, use the IP address you specify for BGP Remote IP as its local BGP IP or VTI address.

 - For BGP Neighbor ASN, enter the ASN of your on-premises VPN gateway.

 The maximum key length is 128 characters.
 This key must be identical for both ends of the VPN tunnel.

-Remote Private IP Leave this blank to use the Remote Public IP as the remote ID for IKE negotiation.
-If your on-premises VPN gateway is behind a NAT device and/or uses a different IP for its local ID, you need to enter that IP here.
-IKE Encryption Select a Phase 1 (IKE) cipher that is supported by your on-premises VPN gateway.
-IKE Digest Algorithm Select a Phase 1 digest algorithm that is supported by your on-premises VPN gateway.
+Parameter Value Select a Phase 1 (IKE) cipher that is supported by your on-premises VPN gateway.
+Select a Phase 1 digest algorithm that is supported by your on-premises VPN gateway.
 The best practice is to use the same algorithm for both the IKE Digest Algorithm and the Tunnel Digest Algorithm.Note:

 If you specify a GCM-based cipher for IKE Encryption, set IKE Digest Algorithm to None.
 The digest function is integral to the GCM cipher.
 You must use IKE V2 if you use a GCM-based cipher.

 - Specify IKE V1 to initiate and accept the IKEv1 protocol.

 - Specify IKE V2 to initiate and accept the IKEv2 protocol.
 You must use IKEv2 if you have specified a GCM-based IKE Digest Algorithm.